Austria

 Banking

-- Intesa Sanpaolo and UniCredit are Austria's two largest banks and have the most accessible English-language service in Vienna.
-Both are standard choices for expat families.
+- Erste Bank and Bank Austria (UniCredit) are Austria's two largest retail banks with the most accessible English-language service in Vienna.
+BAWAG and Raiffeisen are alternatives with strong digital banking.

-- To open an account you need: passport, Codice Fiscale, and proof of Austrian address (rental contract or utility bill).
-Some branches require an appointment.
+- To open an account you need: passport, Meldezettel (mandatory), residency document (Anmeldebescheinigung or Aufenthaltstitel), and proof of income or employment contract.
+Most branches require an appointment booked online.

 Housing